-Physical (e.g., failure to provide necessary food or shelter, or lack of appropriate supervision-this would include failure to provide proper adult guardianship such as leaving children unsupervised at home for any extended period of time.
+- Physical (e.g., failure to provide necessary food or shelter, or lack of appropriate supervision this would include failure to provide proper adult guardianship such as leaving children unsupervised at home for any extended period of time.
 Note: SAS requires one parent be a full-time resident of Shanghai.
-Should parents/ guardian leave the country for any reason then the responsibility for informing the school of all appropriate contact details lies with the parent or guardian.
-Temporary Change of Guardian Forms are available from SAS.
-These are expected to be completed prior to parents/guardians leaving the country); and/or
+Should parents/ guardians leave the country for any reason, then the responsibility for informing the school of all appropriate contact details lies with the parent or guardian.
+Temporary Change of Guardianship Forms are available through PowerSchool.
+These are expected to be completed prior to parents/guardians leaving the country.) - Medical (e.g., failure to provide necessary medical or mental health treatment) - Emotional (e.g., a pattern of actions, such as: inattention to a child's emotional needs, failure to provide psychological care, or permitting the child to use alcohol or other drugs.
+Specific examples may include verbal humiliation, refusing to acknowledge presence of child, invasion of privacy for no specific reason, violent threats, etc.)